 Describe the positions necessary to meet the deliverables of this grant and referring to the organizational chart (appendix) attached, identify where these positions will be housed in the organization.
 In this section, describe the supervisory structure of the organization, fiscal management and identify a single point of contact.

-Attach as appendices, staff resumes and job descriptions.
+Attach, as appendices, staff resumes and job descriptions.

 If a fiscal agent relationship is used, attach a Memorandum of Understanding (MOU) outlining responsibilities of both parties.